python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 </details>

+<details><summary>Ways to save your work</summary>

+### Mailo

+[Mailo](https://www.mailo.com/) is an email and cloud storage provider.
+You can create an account without a pre-existing email / phone, and then either send your files in an email, or upload them to Mailo's cloud drive.

+### Github

-<details><summary>We will be using Github for many of our Python and SDR lessons.
-(Expand for details)</summary>
+We use Github to host many of our Python and SDR lessons.
+You can create a [Github account](https://github.com) to store your files if you wish.
+For more information on Github Accounts, see [here](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).

-  1) If you want, you may [create a free GitHub account](https://github.com).

-  2) This will give you a repository in which you can save your work.

-  3) For more information on Github Accounts:https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account
 </details>